Roanoke College Accepting Applications for Elderscholar Lecture Series

-SALEM, Va.—Roanoke College’s Elderscholar lecture series is now accepting applications for the fall program.
+SALEM, Va.-Roanoke College's Elderscholar lecture series is now accepting applications for its spring program.

-In its 22nd year, Elderscholar will offer two six-week sessions of lectures.
-The lectures are held on Tuesdays and Thursdays from 12-1:15 p.m.
-The Tuesday series begins on October 3 and the Thursday series on October 5.
-The lectures run until November 14.
+In its 23rd year, Elderscholar will offer two six-week sessions of lectures.
+The lectures are held on Tuesdays and Thursdays from noon-1:15 p.m.
+The Tuesday series begins on March 13 and the Thursday series on March 15.
+Lectures run until April 17.
 Both sessions cost $70 per person and include lunches.
 Advance registration is required and payment will be accepted by mail or online only on a first-come, first-served basis.
-For more information, contact Stephanie Garst at the Office of Community Programs and Special Events at (540) 375-2323, e-mail firstname.lastname@example.org, or online at www.roanoke.edu/elderscholar.
+To be placed on the Elderscholar mailing list for more information on this season's lineup, contact the Office of Community Programs and Special Events, (540) 375-2323 or email@example.com.
+Information also is available online at www.roanoke.edu/elderscholar.

-Elderscholar is a six-week lecture and lunch series for seniors in the Roanoke region 55 years or older.
+Elderscholar is a lecture series for seniors at least 55 years of age in the Roanoke region.
 The program allows participants to commute to campus for challenging academic programs each week.
-The series features Roanoke College faculty and staff speaking on their areas of expertise and includes a lively question and answer session at the conclusion of each lecture.
-Lunch in the college’s Colket Center Sutton Commons follows each lecture.
+The Elderscholar Lecture Program features Roanoke College faculty speaking on their areas of expertise and includes a lively "question and answer" session at the conclusion of each lecture.